DimitarChristoff/primish/README.md

 You are still advised to use `prime`, `primish` will be kept reasonably upto date but it will not be merging with the prime remote.
 Changes to prime itself may be re-implemented and pushed through primish if they don't break any existing functionality.

+## License

-**LICENSE** Use as you deem fit under the original prime MIT license.
+Use as you deem fit under the original [MIT license](https://github.com/mootools/prime/blob/master/package.json#L23) for prime.
 Primish brings little on top of the work of the MooTools team.
 The documentation and examples are not covered by the license and may need to be changed.